LitzN/hennastyles/README.md

 ### Products page
     - __Sorting dropdown selector__ to test this I selected each option from the product sorting drop down to see the results.
-        -__Functionality:__ The sorting worked for all of the options price, category and name sorting.
+        -__Functionality:__ The sorting worked for all of the sorting options (price, category and name).
 The results were organised as selected.
-The selector was functional no matter what category of products were being displayed or when the product results were from a search query.
+The selector was functional no matter what the category of products currently being displayed where or when the product results were from a search query.
 The 'product home' button appeared as expected when product sorting or filtering had taken place and reset the product page when pressed.
     - __Product Results__